JiaweiZhuang/old_cloud_GC/README.md

 - "terminate" will completely remove that virtual server so you won't be charged at all after that.
 Unless you save your system (see below), you will lose all your data and software.

+That's the end of the basic tutorial.
+Check out some advanced usages below if you want to more about cloud computing workflow.

 ## Advanced Usages

 #### Save your system's current status (i.e. all the files and software) so the information is not lost after termination